-$$\alpha(z, p, u) = lnc(p, u, z) - lnc(p, u, z_0),$$
+$$\alpha(z_1, p, u) = lnc(p, u, z_1) - lnc(p, u, z_0),$$

 A variety of functional forms for expenditure shares are consistent with economic theory.
-A popular linear specification is the so called Price-Independent Generalized Logarithmic

-(PIGLOG, see Muellbauer, 1976).
-This arises from indirect utility functions which are linear in the log. of total expenditure.
+A popular linear specification is the so-called Price-Independent Generalized Logarithmic (PIGLOG, see Muellbauer, 1976).
+It arises from indirect utility functions which are linear in the log. of total expenditure.
 Complete demand systems such as the AIDS (Deaton and Muellbauer, 1982) and the ELES (Lluch, 1973) are based on linear specifications of the expenditure shares.
-Nowadays, there is enough empirical evidence that this specification has to be generalized, since for many goods there is a nonlinear relationship.
-A simple generalization is the partially linear model (PLM) which includes as a special case the quadratic model.
-This class of models has attractive theoretical properties and there is empirical evidence for the quadratic specification (Blundell et al., 1993).
-More recently, Blundell et al. (1998) state that if the expenditure share of one commodity is PIGLOG than consumer theory induces the same property for all demand function in a demand system.
+Today there is enough empirical evidence that this specification has to be generalized, because there is a nonlinear relationship for many goods.
+The partially linear model (PLM) is a generalization which includes the quadratic model as a special case.
+This class of models has attractive theoretical properties, and there is empirical evidence available for the quadratic specification (Blundell et al., 1993).
+More recently, Blundell et al. (1998) stated that if the expenditure share of one commodity is PIGLOG, then consumer theory induces the same property for all demand functions in a demand system.
 As a consequence the nature of the PLM can drastically restrict the functional forms for all expenditure shares in order to be still consistent with consumer theory if the demand function for one single good is linear.
 For this reason demand systems based on expenditure shares belonging to the class of PLMs involve crucial functional form restrictions for the estimation of equivalence scales.
-There is also some evidence that this is relevant in an application since for example the expenditure share for food is linear in Britain (Blundell et al., 1998).
-Inspired by Pendakur (1999) and by the findings for Britain, Blundell et al. (1998) suggest an alternative system of expenditure shares that accounts for demographic decomposition, that is nonlinear in log of total expenditure and consistent with consumer theory.
-However, it requires the assumption that the equivalence scales are independent of the baseline utility.
-Given a smooth unknown function g_j , Blundell et al. (1998) state the following lemma for the extended partially linear model (EPLM):
+There is also some evidence that this is relevant when applying this method since, for example, the expenditure share for food is linear in Britain (Blundell et al., 1998).
+Inspired by Pendakur (1999) and the findings for Britain, Blundell et al. (1998) suggest an alternative system of expenditure shares that accounts for demographic decomposition, is nonlinear in log of total expenditure and consistent with consumer theory.
+In this case, however, we need to start off with the assumption that the equivalence scales are independent of the baseline utility.
+Given a smooth unknown function g_i , Blundell et al. (1998) state the following lemma for the extended partially linear model (EPLM):